-TRYING TO MAKE A TURKEY LOOK LIKE A LAMBORGHINI
+EVIDENCE-BASED MEDICINE: TRYING TO MAKE A JALOPY LOOK LIKE A LAMBORGHINI

 “Previous studies have used observation of physician decisions to determine the extent to which physician decisions are based on high-quality evidence.
 In this study, we take a novel approach that evaluates the strength of evidence for a broad range of conditions in primary care and also assesses the extent to which that evidence is based on patient-oriented outcomes.
 Few medical references rate the strength of evidence of all key clinical recommendations.
 One is Clinical Evidence, which reported that 11% of the treatments reported in randomized trials were beneficial and another 24% were likely to be beneficial.”

-The July 2 issue of MedPage Today (Mediocre Evidence Behind Many Primary Care Decisions --- Only 18% of Clinical Recommendations Based on High-Quality, Patient-Oriented Evidence) by Alexandria Wilson Pecci did a better job of summarizing the situation that continues to swirl around evidence-based medicine.
+The July 2 issue of MedPage Today (Mediocre Evidence Behind Many Primary Care Decisions — Only 18% of Clinical Recommendations Based on High-Quality, Patient-Oriented Evidence) by Alexandria Wilson Pecci did a better job of summarizing the situation that continues to swirl around evidence-based medicine.

 “Researchers, led by Mark Ebell, epidemiology professor at University of Georgia’s College of Public Health, analyzed 721 topics from an online medical reference for generalists and found that only 18% of the clinical recommendations were based on high-quality, patient-oriented evidence.”